chankrrn/WRO-FE-YBR/elec/elec_README.md

 Camera + LiDAR + IMU + Encoder
 ```

-This is one of the largest system-level changes in the robot because the electrical sensor architecture directly enabled a different software-navigation architecture.
+This was one of the major system-level changes in the robot, as the electrical and sensor architecture directly influenced and enabled a different software-navigation architecture.

 ---

 ## 12.5 Power Architecture Iteration

-The final architecture separates the Raspberry Pi conversion path from the motor/control conversion path.

-The reason is to reduce the probability that rapidly changing actuator current affects the Raspberry Pi supply.
+The final architecture uses separate conversion paths for the Raspberry Pi and the motor control system.
+This separation helps reduce the risk of changes in motor current affecting the power supply to the Raspberry Pi.

 > **[TODO: Add measured Pi voltage during simultaneous acceleration + steering if possible.
 This would provide direct reliability evidence for the separated power architecture.]**